 3. Castiglione Della Pescaia, Tuscany

 This idyllic coastal village is the ultimate place to escape from the modern world.
 With ancient architecture and sights dating back to the 15th century, it’s easy to lose yourself in the history of this area.
 If you want to make a trip to Castiglione Della Pescaia, it is smart to book this well in advance.
+It is, in fact, popular in the summer months.
+As soon as you walk into the pristine beach with its green vegetation, you understand where the popularity comes from.

 4. Spiaggia Grande, Amalfi Coast